Bed, Breakfast and Bar Serving Delicious VibesWritten by Elizabeth P

 Bunker Bed, Breakfast and Bar invites you to get away at their LA-inspired space, serving up unique bites and mouthwatering vibes.
 Bunker is the neighbourhood spot you’ve been looking for in Ho Chi Minh City.

 Imagine yourself in a trendy neighbourhood in Los Angeles, California.
 You walk into your favourite local spot with a group of friends for a relaxing day-long brunch, maybe a few drinks, more than a few coffees.
 There’s a great throwback playlist on, featuring the likes of Ice Cube, creating serious 90s vibes.
-Now, pick the restaurant and move it to bustling Ho Chi Minh City, Vietnam, welcome to Bunker Bed, Breakfast and Bar.
+Now, pick the restaurant up and move it to bustling Ho Chi Minh City, Vietnam.
+Welcome to Bunker Bed, Breakfast and Bar.

 Nestled down a small alley off the busy street of Dien Bien Phu, Bunker is a hidden brunch oasis serving some of the tastiest bites in Saigon and arguably the best coffee.
 Their signature iced salted caramel macchiato is a perfectly sweet holiday for your taste buds.